The Investment of a Lifetime, Because You are Worth It

-These competitive, tuition-specific, $20,000 scholarships ($5,000 each year for up to 4 years) are awarded to admitted students who demonstrate significant achievement in music or theatre arts.
+These competitive, tuition-specific, $5,000 scholarships (renewable for up to 4 years) are awarded to admitted students who demonstrate significant achievement in music or theatre arts.
 Recipients participate in ensembles and productions during their time at K, but are not required to major or minor in the arts.
 Learn more about this scholarship program through our music and theatre scholarships page.

 Beginning with the 2015-16 academic year, the nationally renowned scholarship program known as the Kalamazoo Promise extended their program by partnering with Michigan Colleges Alliance (MCA), a consortium of independent, liberal arts-focused colleges.
 As a member of the MCA, Kalamazoo College may enroll and support Kalamazoo Promise-eligible students according to the terms of the program.
 Promise-eligible students are not eligible to receive merit scholarship aid from the College in addition to the Promise award; the level of tuition support is dependent on the qualifying years of eligibility under the terms of the Promise.
 For program details, please review the Kalamazoo Promise website.